THS-International/website/src/markdown-pages/faq.md

           [here](https://www.student.ladok.se/student/#/aktuell).
 You can pay
           the membership fee [here](https://ths.kth.se/login) or at
           [KårX](https://ths.kth.se/contact/student-union-office) (Student Union
           Office).
-You cannot sign up for membership in advances.
+You cannot sign up for membership in advance.
         title: How do I become a THS Member?
       - description: >-
           Every active student at KTH is entitled to a student card.
 This card